GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/structs.rst

     pair: inheritance; Struct
     single: Inheritance

-daScript's structures support single inheritance by adding a ' : ', followed by the parent structure's name in the structure declaration.
+Daslang's structures support single inheritance by adding a ' : ', followed by the parent structure's name in the structure declaration.
 The syntax for a derived struct is the following::

     struct Bar: Foo
         yf: float

-When a derived structure is declared, daScript first copies all base's members to the new structure and then proceeds with evaluating the rest of the declaration.
+When a derived structure is declared, Daslang first copies all base's members to the new structure and then proceeds with evaluating the rest of the declaration.

 A derived structure has all members of its base structure.
 It is just syntactic sugar for copying all the members manually first.